mighty-gerbils/gerbil/doc/reference/std/db/postgresql.md

 # PostgreSQL driver

-The `:std/db/postgresql` library provides a way to connect to a PostgreSQL database.
+The `:std/db/postgresql` library provides a driver for a PostgreSQL database.

 ::: tip To use the bindings from this module:
 ```scheme